Does Policy Matter? Organizational Context and Flexible Work Arrangement Negotiations

 Business Administration, Management, and Operations

 Greenberg, Danna and Landry, Elaine M., "Does Policy Matter?
 Organizational Context and Flexible Work Arrangement Negotiations" (2009).
 Babson Faculty Research Fund Working Papers.
-Paper 53.
+53.

 This document is currently not available here.